camerondurham/ch/README.md

 ### Create the CSCI 350 Environment

 Where `csci350-work` is your homework folder in the current directory.
 Alternatively, you can provide the absolute path to wherever your homework is on your machine.
+For Windows, your volume command should look like `--volume "C:\Users\user\path\to\csci350:/work"`, on macOS your command should look like `--volume /Users/username/path/to/csci350:/work`.

 This environment is based on the this repository: [camerondurham/cs350-docker](https://github.com/camerondurham/cs350-docker)